phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 }

 extern "x86-interrupt" fn breakpoint_handler(
-    stack_frame: &mut ExceptionStackFrame)
+    stack_frame: &mut InterruptStackFrame)
 {
     println!("EXCEPTION: BREAKPOINT\n{:#?}", stack_frame);
 }
 ```

-Our handler just outputs a message and pretty-prints the exception stack frame.
+Our handler just outputs a message and pretty-prints the interrupt stack frame.

 When we try to compile it, the following error occurs: